GraphScope/GRIN/docs/source/api_naming.rst

 =========================== ==============
 Format                      Description
 =========================== ==============
-grin_destroy_A              destroy handler of A grin_is_X                   check whether condition X statisfied grin_equal_A                check whether two A handles are equal grin_select_A_for_B_list    select elements in B list based on A, A can be type or partition
+grin_destroy_A              destroy handle of A grin_is_X                   check whether condition X statisfied grin_equal_A                check whether two A handles are equal grin_select_A_for_B_list    select elements in B list based on A, A can be type or partition